jyppi7/bai_myaidea/README.md

 ## What next

 When system is up and running it offers platform for further experimentation: Can we detect the speed of vehicules to monitor how fast thay are moving on avarage (vs. speed limit)?
 Can we say if a car is using summer or winter tyres 8as winter tyres with spikes may be banned on certain roads)?
-Analysing in more detail the soun of motors, can we say something about the agae or potential problems with car motors (maybe for privacy purposes we wont identify individual cars)?
+Analysing in more detail the sound of motors, can we say something about the potential problems or need for maintenance (maybe for privacy purposes we wont identify individual cars)?
+Would be interesting to study what other man-made or natural sounds the system can learn to analyse: earthquakes? atmospheric phenomena like lightning?

 ## Acknowledgments

 Not known yet if open source will be used but probably well known AI libraries like Tensorflow.
 Mey be worh studying if ChatGPT of something similar can be utilised.
+While checking if my idea was unique I found one interesting experiment: Noise measurements: Managing noise in Leuven nightlife https://munisense.com/